gbene/SirGridsAlot/README.md

 # Performance comparison

-SirGridsAlot is x time faster than other libraries here is a comparison with the beautiful [hexalattice](https://github.com/alexkaz2/hexalattice) library.
+SirGridsAlot is much faster than other libraries here is a comparison with the beautiful [hexalattice](https://github.com/alexkaz2/hexalattice) library.